What are Gold ETFs?

+Investors love gold because it is a real asset like real estate.
 Gold ETF is an exchange traded fund that invest solely in the precious metal.
-From the performance perspective, the gold ETF best designed for those that are looking to include the metal in your portfolio as a hedge.
+It is designed for investors looking to add pure commodity exposure in the portfolio as opposed to owning an operating business.
 The return of the ETF mimics the movement in the gold price minus the annual expenses.
-These funds only hold the physical commodity it self and does not invest in the equities of gold miners.
+There are also a seperate class of funds which owns a portfolio of gold mining companies in USD and hedged Australian dollar exposure.

 There are 2 dedicate gold ETFs listed on the ASX.
-It is important to note that gold is a non cash generating asset (unlike dividend ETF or bond ETF which invests in assets which pays regular dividends or income).
+It is important to note that gold is a non cash generating asset so in the long run the returns are all made up from changes in the price of the commodity rather than a combination capital gain and dividends.
 The future value of the precious commodity is entirely dependent on what someone else is willing to pay for it at the time when the investor decide to liquidate the investment.

 Investors can also take bearish positions on the metal by shorting these ETFs.

-Exchange traded fund can be considered more advantages than using commodity futures to gain exposure to the commodity.
-For example future contracts are fixed unit contracts so every contract represent typically 1000 tory ounce of gold.
-Commodity futures is not the best option for those with a smaller portfolio or looking for just a tiny safe heaven hedging exposure in the portfolio.
+Exchange traded fund can be considered more advantageous than owning the future contract of the commodity directly.
+This is because future contracts are fixed unit contracts so every contract represent typically 1000 tory ounce of gold.
+Commodity futures is not the best option for those with a smaller portfolio or looking for just a tiny safe haven hedging exposure in the portfolio.

 Also as the lives of futures contracts are measured in quarters, long term investors would need to continuously rolling the contract forward overtime.
-The quarterly forward roll either in brokerage or rolling basis risk would be an additional cost in holding gold verses a straight forward ETF position.
-Hence the benefit of using Gold ETF vs Gold Futures are its ability to manage the size of the position in the portfolio and lower overall cost for those that do not trade frequently.
+The quarterly forward roll has a cost in terms of either brokerage or rolling basis risk which are usually higher than management fees paid in a fund.
+Hence the benefit of using Gold ETF vs Gold Futures is the ability to manage the size of the position in the portfolio and lower overall cost for those that do not trade frequently.

 Gold ETF vs Physical Gold

-There are also number of benefits in using Gold ETF rather than physical gold.
-The primary advantage of the listed fund is the intraday liquidity.
-Any purchase of physical gold requires a large bid and offer spread.
-There is minimal bid and offer spread on some of the best gold ETFs.
-This means for investors there is little entry and exit cost.
+There are also number of benefits of owning Gold ETF rather than physical gold.
+The primary advantage of the listed fund is liquidity advantage where you can exit at any time when the markets are open.
+Any transaction of physical gold usually need to pass through a large bid and offer spread.
+There is minimal bid and offer spread on some of the best gold ETFs which means entry and exit costs are minimal.

-The listed fund provides an cheap, liquid means of tracking the gold price.
+The listed fund provides an cheap, liquid means with the hassle of storage.

-Alternatively, shorting gold ETF can be used as a strategy to take advantage in the fall in gold price.
-Important to note a lot of retail brokers in Australia do not offer shorting.
+- Shorting gold via the ETF.
+This is a efficient means benefit from fall in the gold price.
+Important to note a lot of retail brokers in Australia do not offer shorting and have to go through a sophisticated broker/advisor.

 We do not use gold as a hedge in our portfolio due to limit periods where it will outperform our broader equity positions.

-BetaShares Gold Bullion ETF Currency Hedged (QAU) allows investor to to gain exposure to gold with fund it self hedging the FX exposure.
-Annual fee for the hedged gold etf is around 0.49%.
-By hedging the currency exposure, QAU will track the gold price in Australian dollars.
+BetaShares Gold Bullion ETF Currency Hedged (QAU) differentiate from the above two funds is it allows investor to to gain exposure to gold with fund it self hedging the FX exposure.
+Annual fee for the hedged gold etf is around 0.59% therefore QAU will track the gold price in Australian dollars.
+See below for the performance of QAU.

 Gold Performance in US dollars